 The School offers mentored training and teaching opportunities to develop as a teacher while still a student.
 We require each student to participate in at least three mentored teaching experiences, such as participating in the teaching of a course as an assistant, co-instructor, or instructor.
 Doctoral students also have the opportunity to serve as a teaching apprentice; this is a unique opportunity to work closely with a faculty mentor as their assistant in one year, and then teach the course independently in the second year.
 In addition, the University offers many additional teaching supports and trainings through the Chicago Center for Teaching (CCT).
 We strongly encourage students interested in pursuing teaching positions after graduation to take advantage of CCT’s services.

 Crown Family School is one of few schools of social work with a full-time career services office.
-Crown Family School's Director of Career Services, Michael Jogerst, PhD, provides career and professional development workshops and seminars for both master's and doctoral students.
+Crown Family School's Assistant Dean of Students, Kristin Reid Solomon, provides career and professional development workshops and seminars for both master's and doctoral students.

 Each year, Crown Family School Career Services assembles a resume book for all graduating doctoral candidates seeking academic appointments, and promotes this book through wide distribution to deans and directors of schools of social work.

 Each year, the doctoral program chair provides job market mentoring and hands-on tips and practice to support students seeking post-PhD employment as part of a biweekly PhD Job Market Workshop.
 In addition, UChicagoGRAD has a career development office that provides a full array of career supports including help identifying and applying for jobs, interview supports, and more.